 In the second scenario, the rapture occurs and takes believers from the earth, and then God’s wrath ensues on an unbelieving world.
 How can someone endure God’s wrath on their own behalf, change their mind about Him, die and enter into heaven when Jesus already and completely took God’s wrath for believers?

 In both cases, the individual is paying, maybe a lot and maybe a little, for their own sins.
 This isn’t coherent based on what the Bible says.
 Again, the Bible is clear that Jesus took away our sins on the cross, and that this selfless and perfect act satisfied God’s wrath against the believers in Christ Jesus.
 For those who are unrepentant of any sin or subject to God’s wrath, they will eternally pay for their sins themselves.
 We casually call this hell.
 There is nothing we can do to merit God’s favor for righteousness, only Jesus accomplished this with His perfect life and sacrifice.
-A person cannot pay for any of their transgressions on their own merit (purgatory), or endure God’s wrath against sin (pre-trib rapture).
-Only the Messiah, Jesus the Christ can do this; trust fully and completely in Him today.
+A person cannot pay for any of their transgressions on their own merit (purgatory), or endure God’s wrath against sin (pre-trib rapture) and expect to enter into God’s presence… this isn’t biblically coherent.
+Only the Messiah, Jesus the Christ can do this for us; trust fully and completely in Him today.